Gaadek/Gaadek.github.io/_posts/2021-05-18-Create-dir.md

 tags: [sas,create,directory]
 ---

 This macro function allows to create a directory from SAS.
 I use it very often, mainly to create output folder with the current date, to classify my outputs.

-## Description
-Macro function for creating a directory.
-It checks if the directory to create already exists, then ensures the parent directory is valid and eventuelly create the new directory.

-This macro is OS agnostic and uses only native SAS functions.
+The macro is complete - at least I hope so -: it checks if the directory to create already exists, then ensures the parent directory is valid and eventuelly create the new directory.
+It is alse OS agnostic, i.e. it can run on either Windows or Unix systems, and uses only native SAS functions.

 ## Sample
 ```